-Join Dennis Taylor for an in-depth discussion in this video Ranking data without sorting, using the RANK function, part of Excel 2011 for the Mac: Mastering Formulas and Functions.
+Join Dennis Taylor for an in-depth discussion in this video Ranking data without sorting, using the RANK function, part of Excel 2011 for the Mac: Advanced Formulas and Functions.

 - In this worksheet, called Rank, we need to determine the order of the salaries.
 We can certainly do this by sorting the data.
 Simply click in column B there, select on the cells, do a descending sort to see these from high to low, or an ascending sort to see them from low to high.
 But, there's also a function called Rank.
 It comes in a few variations.
 If we simply use it in its basic form, the Rank function says, in effect, I've got a value somewhere, say it's in cell B2, let's compare that with all the values in column B.

 This list has about 100 entries, slightly lower.
 If we simply use the Rank function in this situation here, like this, that's the 71st highest salary.
 I'm going to copy this formula down the column, by double clicking its field handle, in the lower right-hand corner.
 So within this list, the highest salary is 89,140.
 There's the ranking number one.
 Notice that right above this, we've got two salaries, they share the number two position, because they're equal to one another.

 That means that in this list, there will not be a number three.
 That's how the rank function works.
 So when two are tied for position, the subsequent number that follows that will not be listed.
 Or, if there were three people on the list here, we might have three of them sharing the number two position, we would not see a number three or a number four, but then next entry would be a five.
 So in this list, we know for sure we're not gonna see a number three in the list.
 We'll possibly see a four a little bit later on, depending on how many we have.
 There's the four right there.